-Afghanistan announces ceasefire with Taliban after clerics' peace meeting
+Afghanistan announces unconditional ceasefire with Taliban after peace meeting

-KABUL (Reuters) - Afghan President Ashraf Ghani on Thursday announced a ceasefire with Taliban insurgents until June 20, coinciding with the end of the Muslim fasting season, but said fighting against other militant groups, such as Islamic State, would continue.
+KABUL (Reuters) - Afghan President Ashraf Ghani on Thursday announced an unconditional ceasefire with the Taliban until June 20, coinciding with the end of the Muslim fasting season, but excluded all other militant groups, such as Islamic State.

 The decision came after a meeting of Islamic clerics from across the country this week who declared a fatwa on Taliban attacks.
 A suicide bombing claimed by Islamic State killed 14 people at the entrance to the clerics’ peace tent in Kabul.